isometry/platform-health/pkg/provider/satellite/README.md

 ## Configuration

 The Satellite Provider is configured through the platform-health server's configuration file.
-Each instance is defined with its name as the YAML key.
+Each instance is defined with its name as the YAML key under `components`.

 - `type` (required): Must be `satellite`.
 - `host` (required): The hostname or IP address of the Satellite service to monitor.